Skip to main content

 Own-brand items won’t be identical across supermarkets, but we’ve ensured everything we’ve compared is as similar as possible, based on several factors, including quality and weight.

-Which? never shares the full list of products used in its analysis, as we want to avoid any attempts by supermarkets to skew the results.
+Which? never shares the full list of products used in its analysis, to avoid supermarkets attempting to skew the results.

 We don't want supermarkets to compete with one another to lower prices only on the items they know they'll be judged on.
 Instead, we want retailers to work to make groceries affordable across the depth and breadth of their available lines.